Flashcloth56/CWIC-Corvette/README.md

 # CWIC-Corvette
-Cold War Iron Curtain submod that adds corvettes
+Cold War Iron Curtain submod that adds corvettes (still a work in progress)

 Created by Flashcloth56